czukowski/I18n_Plural/README.md

  * header => %g

 Note: 'header' format and '%g' key are not in MooTools.
-I've added them for convenience to use with HTTP headers, that have dates in them, such as Expires and so on.
+I've added them for convenience to use with HTTP headers, that have dates in them, such as 'Expires' header and so on.

 Validation messages translating
 ===============================